Formal groups and quantum cohomology: An alternative approach

 \begin{lemma} Given $(\gamma_1,\dots,\gamma_{r-1})$, there is a unique equivalence class $\gamma_r$ which satisfies Definition \ref{th:trivial-tuple}. \end{lemma}

 This is roughly analogous to Lemma \ref{th:inverse-3}.
 It is maybe helpful to reformulate the issue as follows.
 We have a right $A_\infty$-module structure, defined by

 which (thanks to Example \ref{th:up-down-0}) is a deformation of the free module $\scrC$.
 One then wants to modify that module structure through $\gamma$ insertions, so as to ``undo'' the deformation, rendering it trivial.
-This is a purely algebraic question, which in particular admits transfer, allowing one to reduce to the strictly unital situation if desired.
+This is a purely algebraic question, which can be reduced to the strictly unital situation if desired (using Lemma \ref{th:unit-unit}).

 \begin{proposition} In the sense of Definition \ref{th:trivial-tuple}, if $\gamma$ is the product of $(\gamma_i,\gamma_{i+1})$ for some $i<r-1$, and $\gamma_r$ is the product of $(\gamma_1,\dots,\gamma_{i-1},\gamma,\gamma_{i+2},\dots,\gamma_{r-1})$, then $\gamma_r$ is also the product of $(\gamma_1,\dots,\gamma_{r-1})$. \end{proposition}